Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 The Law Offices Kiortsis & Associates is currently involved with the protection of approximately 5000 TMs.

-We undertake all cases concerning any kind of TM, namely Domestic and Foreign, Collective, Community and International, such as the following:
+We undertake all cases concerning any kind of TM, such as the following:

 • Trademark applications